Weardale Way Section 8 (Witton-le-Wear to Bishop Auckland)

 Description

-From the Dun Cow Inn the trail leads steeply downhill to cross a high embankment which conducts the Weardale Railway discreetly through the village.
-Before the A68 was constructed Witton Bridge carried the main road over the river.
+From the Dun Cow Inn the trail leads steeply downhill to immediately cross a high embankment courtesy of the Weardale Railway.
+Before the A68 was constructed, Witton Bridge carried the main road, to and from the village, over the river – it can still be busy today so stay alert.
 Immediately after crossing the bridge the route enters the woods of Witton Castle Park at North Lodge.
-Woodland gives way to open parkland shortly after crossing the Linburn Beck where Witton Castle itself is almost hidden behind the uphill slope.
-On leaving the park, the route enters coniferous woodland before meeting the river where it negotiates a particularly rugged section followed by a short climb through riparian woodland to open farmland on the stretch to Witton Park.
+Shortly after crossing the Linburn Beck, woodland gives way to open parkland although the castle itself is almost hidden behind the uphill slope (as part of our 2025 review I decided to include an option to visit the castle itself where there are several hospitality outlets).

-From the bridge, the trail undulates across several fields shaped distinctively by glacial activity tens of thousands of years ago to the village of Escomb which you enter past the c17th Saxon Inn but which is best known for the important Saxon Church you’ll find on the circular green in the middle of the village (there’s usually a notice saying where the key can be obtained and believe me, it’s worth taking the time to have a look).
+After passing under the Weardale Railway via a small bridge, the trail undulates across several fields shaped by glacial activity thousands of years ago, to the village of Escomb which you enter past the c17th Saxon Inn.
+However, Escomb’s known best for its important Saxon Church on the circular green in the middle of the village (there’s usually a notice on the gate post saying where the key can be obtained and believe me, it’s worth taking the time to have a look).

-Out of the village, approaching Bishop Auckland, the first thing you’ll notice is Newton Cap Viaduct which is visible from a considerable distance across the fields.
-First however, you need to scale the fast-eroding wooded slopes of Broken Bank.
-There were once several pits in the area and the ‘orange stream’ that runs into the river at the foot of Broken Bank is effluent from the workings.
-Broken Bank itself is aptly named for the loose ‘shaley’ soil associated with ‘coal measures’ geology, which is sensitive to erosion – particularly in wet weather – and really needs to be consolidated in some way, to prevent the trail sliding into the river.
+Out of the village, approaching Bishop Auckland, Newton Cap Viaduct (initially a railway viaduct that now takes traffic) stands proudly spanning the River Wear further downstream.
+Before you get there however, you need to scale the fast-eroding wooded slopes of Broken Bank.
+There were several pits in the area and the ‘orange water’ that runs into the river at the foot of Broken Bank is effluent from those workings.
+Broken Bank itself is aptly named for the loose ‘shaley’ soil associated with ‘coal measures’ geology.
+It’s sensitive to erosion – particularly in wet weather – and, along with the trail, is sliding slowly into the river.

 Shopping Basket